 1. Develop your differentiators and focus.

 What sets you apart from competitors and delivers exceptional value to a segment of the market?
 Build a list of potential differentiators and put them to the three-step test.
 If you end up with three to five differentiators, that’s great.
-One strong one can even be plenty.
+Even a single strong one can be plenty.

 However many differentiators you have, you’ll need a focus.
 That focus, along with the supporting differentiators, will inform your positioning statement.
 Your positioning statement is a short statement that describes what your firm does, who it does it for and why a prospect should choose you.
 Think of it as the DNA of your differentiation strategy.